pgdr/talks/competence/PITCHME.md

 ---
 We want to **build a culture of sharing**

+1. Give incentives (e.g. P@E)
 1. Make it a priority (employees prioritize)
-2. Give incentives (e.g. P@E)
+1. Need adequate slack
-3. Create a space for sharing
+1. Create a space for sharing
-4. Need adequate slack

 ---